dipatel127/Capstone-Project/README.md

 # Capstone-Project
-In this project, the application of machine learning to pharmactuical dataset is considered.
+In this project, the application of machine learning to pharmaceutical dataset is considered.
 Datasets are given in CSV format in three different parts.
 First part of dataset contains all gene features and cell features along with other categorical parameters as reference to which features' value have been measured.
 The codes for Exploratory Data Analysis, Pincipal component analysis, and correlation analysis of this part of dataset is shown in notbook_train_features_R